Tompkins County, New York: Government and politics

 Tompkins County was once a reliably Republican county.
 From 1856 to 1980, the only Democratic candidates to carry it in a presidential election were Woodrow Wilson in 1912 and Lyndon B. Johnson in 1964.
-However, Democrats have won Tompkins County in every presidential election since 1984, helped by the dominant presence of Cornell University in Ithaca.
+However, Democrats have won Tompkins County in every presidential election since 1984, starting with Walter Mondale's 2.92% victory margin over then-president Ronald Reagan.
+The dominant presence of Cornell University in Ithaca is a crucial factor in Democrats' success in the county.
 In 2008, Tompkins County was the only county in New York State in which Senator Barack Obama beat Senator Hillary Clinton in the Democratic primary.
 In the 2008 United States presidential election, Obama won the county by a 41% margin over John McCain, with Obama winning by 25.5% statewide.
 It was his highest percentage by county in upstate New York.
-In 2016 the county strongly supported Clinton over Trump (67.7% to 24.3%), but was surrounded by Trump-supporting counties.
+In 2016 the county strongly supported Clinton over Trump (67.7% to 24.3%).

 It swung even further to Joe Biden in 2020, who took 73.5% to 24.3% for Trump, the highest voteshare it has given any candidate since 1956 when incumbent president Dwight D. Eisenhower won the county with 78.3% of the vote.
+In 2024, it was one of only two counties in New York State where Kamala Harris performed better than Biden had.
+In this election it was the second-most Democratic out of all New York counties, only bested by Manhattan, due to the rightward shifts of Brooklyn and The Bronx.
+Harris had the best performance by a Democratic nominee in the county's history.

 The Tompkins County Legislature consists of fifteen members, each from a single-member district.
 In November 2014, the Tompkins County legislature unanimously adopted a resolution recognizing freedom from domestic violence as a fundamental human right.
 In doing so, Tompkins County became the first rural county in the United States to pass such a resolution.